mjec/khefin/README.md

  * [libsodium](https://download.libsodium.org/doc/)

 At the moment I believe this tool is linux-only; issue reports or pull requests to improve portability are gratefully accepted.

+## setuid

+By default, `fido2-hmac-secret` will be installed as setuid and owned by root.
+This is done to ensure it has the `CAP_IPC_LOCK` capability and no hard `RLIMIT_MEMLOCK` limit. `fido2-hmac-secret` will disable core dumps and increase `RLIMIT_MEMLOCK` to 512MiB before dropping privileges to those of the real user ID.
+If privileges cannot be dropped, `fido2-hmac-secret` will terminate with exit code 67.
+The aim of this is to ensure memory is never swapped or dumped to disk, potentially revealing secrets.

+If you are not worried about secrets being swapped out or revealed in core dumps, you can safely run this application without setuid as any user.
+By default this will print warnings about not running as setuid root.
+You can disable those warnings by setting the `FIDO2_HMAC_SECRET_SILENCE_MEMLOCK_ERRORS` environment variable to any value.

+You can also compile this application not to warn about running as a lower-privileged user (or without setuid root) by running `make release -DALWAYS_SILENCE_MEMORY_LOCK_ERRORS=1`.

 ## How this works